ivadomed/model_seg_sci/preprocessing/README.md

     2. Note that the `output_path` should be: `derivatives/labels/sub-zhXX/ses-XX/anat/`.
 That is, the manually corrected SC centerline should exist as a derivative file.

-TODO: The rest of the README

-### Running the QC Script
+### Performing Automatic QC for Preprocessed Output
-After a successful preprocessing run, the next step is to do the QC to check for errors:
+After a successful preprocessing run, the next step is to do the automatic QC to check for errors:
 ```
-python qc_preprocess.py -s PATH_OUT
+python qc_preprocess_sci-zurich.py -s PATH_OUT
 ```
 The `PATH_OUT` is the same output path used while running `sct_run_batch`.
+This folder should contain `data_processed` folder.'

 This QC script checks whether:

 1. the resolutions match between the two original sessions,
 2. the image and GT sizes are equivalent for each subject,
 3. the isotropic-resampling worked as expected,
-4. and most importantly, whether cropping of the original image with the SC mask erroneously crops out any SC lesions.
+4. and _most importantly_, whether cropping of the resampled image with the SC centerline mask erroneously crops out any lesions from the label masks.

-NOTE: A mistake in the annotation process can result in lesions appearing _outside_ the SC.
-In such cases, those subjects were excluded from the dataset.
-More information on those subjects can be found in the `exclude.yml` file.